k98kurz/micropycelium/Packager_spec.md

 ## Process

 Asynchronous method that creates a task for each interface to let them process their pending actions, then process pending Packager actions.
+The specific sequence of operations is as follows:

+1. Schedule the events in `cls.new_events`, putting them in `cls.schedule`.
+2. Remove every event in `cls.canceled_events` from `cls.schedule`.
+3. Process interface actions by gathering asyncio tasks and running them concurrently.
+4. Read datagrams from each interface inbox and attempt to receive the Packet.
+5. Handle scheduled events, executing callbacks/tasks if the event is due.
+6. Remove all processed events from `cls.schedule`.
+7. Send queued datagrams to reachable peers.

 ## Work